Raid on Entebbe

 Once on the ground at Entebbe, the four hijackers were joined by at least four others supported by the pro-Palestinian forces of Uganda's President, Idi Amin.
 They immediately demanded the release of 40 Palestinians held in Israel and 13 other detainees imprisoned in Kenya, France, Switzerland, and West Germany.
 Threatening that if these demands were not met, they would begin to kill hostages on the first of July.

-Captain Bacos, whom is not Jewish himself, was offered the chance to leave with the others, but declined.
+Captain Bacos, who is not Jewish himself, was offered the chance to leave with the others but declined.

 Captain Michel Bacos told the hijackers that all passengers, including those who remained, were his responsibility and that he would not leave them behind.

 Bacos's entire crew followed suit.
-A total of 85 Israeli and non-Israeli Jewish hostages remained, plus 20 others, most of whom were the crew of the Air France plane.
+A total of 85 Israeli and non-Israeli Jewish hostages remained, plus 20 crew of the Air France flight..

-As the crisis unfolded, attempts were made to solve the crisis by negotiating the release of the hostages.
+As the crisis unfolded, attempts were made in negotiating the release of the hostages.
 According to declassified diplomatic documents, the Egyptian government under Sadat tried to negotiate with both the PLO and the Ugandan government, and special envoy Hanni al Hassan was sent to negotiate in Uganda.
 The slow pace of hesitant diplomacy was contrasted by the increasingly urgent behind-the-scenes military preparation by the Israeli government for a rescue attempt.

 A mission was selected that would involve two 707s, four C-130s, and a 29-man assault unit led by Lt.
 Col. Yonatan Netanyahu, this force was composed entirely of commandos from Sayeret Matkal.

-As the task force's route flew over Sharm al-Sheikh and down the international flight path over the Red Sea, skimming the surface at a height of no more than 100 ft to avoid radar detection by Egyptian, Sudanese, and Saudi Arabian forces.
-Near the south outlet of the Red Sea the C-130s turned south and passed south of Djibouti.
-From there, they went to a point northeast of Nairobi, Kenya, likely cutting across Somalia, and the Ogaden area of Ethiopia.
+The task force's route flew over Sharm al-Sheikh and down the international flight path over the Red Sea, skimming the surface at a height of no more than 100 ft to avoid radar detection by Egyptian, Sudanese, and Saudi Arabian forces.
+Near the south outlet of the Red Sea, the C-130s turned south and passed south of Djibouti.
+From there, they went to a point northeast of Nairobi, Kenya, likely cutting across Somalia and the Ogaden area of Ethiopia.
 Then turning west, passing through the African Rift Valley, and over Lake Victoria.

 Two Boeing 707s were launched after the Hercules transports.
 The first Boeing contained medical facilities and landed at Jomo Kenyatta International Airport in Nairobi, Kenya.
 The commander of the operation, General Yekutiel Adam, was on board the second Boeing, which orbited over Entebbe Airport during the raid.